tvvocold/FOSS-for-Dev/README.md

 # FOSS-for-Dev
 A list of Free and open-source software for developers

-Feel free to send a PR :)
+Feel free to send a PR , please check the License First :)

 # Contents
    * [Source Code Repos](#source-code-repos)